zambal/eml/README.md

    #section<%{class: "post-conclusion"} ["...."]>]>]>]>
 ```

-Eml also provides `Eml.Transform.transform`.
+Eml also provides `Eml.transform`.
 All functions from the previous section are
 implemented with it. `transform` mostly works like enumeration.
 The key
 difference is that `transform` returns a modified version of the eml tree that
 was passed as an argument, instead of collecting nodes in a list.